Gun Crime Defense Lawyer in San Jose

-Arrested for a Gun Crime in the Bay Area?
+Arrested For a Gun Crime in The Bay Area?
+Our Firm Can Help.

 There are numerous federal and state firearm laws that impose strict penalties for violations, such as possessing a gun with a domestic violence conviction or unlawfully possessing a concealed firearm.
 A conviction can result in serious consequences, affecting every facet of your life.
 Our San Jose gun crime lawyer can review your situation and help you determine your defense options.